justingodden/cazoo_car_pricing/README.md

 # cazoo_car_pricing

+Project to webscare the cazoo car website and build a model to predict a car's price based on its features.

-Reccomend opening in Google Collab, as GitHub does not supress out puts of cells if they are many lines long
+Reccomend opening notebook in Google Collab, as GitHub does not supress outputs of cells if they are many lines long